siddimore/Work/mywork.md

 #### 1. **Kubernetes Operator for Disaster Recovery** - The $120K Solution

 **The Problem We Had:**
 Every single ledger had its own disaster recovery pod sitting idle 24/7.
-With 256Mi memory and 100m CPU per pod, 1000 ledgers meant we were burning 256GB of RAM and 100 CPU cores just... waiting.
+With 256Mi memory and 100m CPU per pod, 1000 ledgers meant we were burning 256GB of RAM and 100 CPU cores.
 The cost was absurd, and it didn't scale.

 I designed and shipped a Kubernetes Operator using Custom Resource Definitions that replaced all those pods with a single intelligent controller.
 Instead of constant monitoring, we use event-driven recovery with KEDA scaling - jobs only spin up when there's actual work to do.